algorandfoundation/docs/docs/get-details/dapps/avm/teal/index.md

 <center>![Operators](../../../../imgs/teal_overview-4.png)</center>
 <center>*Operators*</center>

-# Argument Passing
+# Argument passing
 TEAL supports program arguments.
-Stateless and stateful smart contracts handle these parameters with different opcodes.
-For information on passing parameters to stateful smart contracts, see the stateful smart contract [Overview](../../pyteal/smart-contracts/stateful) documentation.
-Passing parameters to a stateless smart contract is explained in the stateless smart contract [SDK Usage](../stateless/sdks/#passing-parameters-using-the-sdks) documentation.
-The [Goal Teal Walkthrough](../../pyteal/smart-contracts/stateless/walkthrough) documentation explains a simple example of passing a parameter to a stateless smart contract with the `goal` command-line tool.
+Smart contracts and smart signatures handle these parameters with different opcodes.
+For information on passing parameters to smart contracts, see the smart contract [Overview](../../smart-contracts/stateful/index.md) documentation.
+Passing parameters to a smart signature is explained in the [Interact with smart signatures](../../smart-contracts/frontend/stateless-sdks.md) documentation.
+The [CLI smart signatures](../../smart-contracts/stateless/walkthrough.md) documentation explains a simple example of passing a parameter to a smart signature with the `goal` command-line tool.

-The diagram below shows an example of logic that is loading a parameter onto the stack within a stateless smart contract.
+The diagram below shows an example of logic that is loading a parameter onto the stack within a smart signature.

 <center>![Arguments](../../../../imgs/teal_overview-5.png)</center>
 <center>*Arguments*</center>

 All argument parameters to a TEAL program are byte arrays.
 The order that parameters are passed is specific.
 In the diagram above, The first parameter is pushed onto the stack.
 The SDKs provide standard language functions that allow you to convert parameters to a byte array.

-# Storing and Loading from Scratchspace
+# Storing and loading from scratchspace
 TEAL provides a scratch space as a way of temporarily storing values for use later in your code.
 The diagram below illustrates a small TEAL program that loads 12 onto the stack and then duplicates it.
 These values are multiplied together and result (144) is pushed to the top of the stack.
 The store command stores the value in the scratch space 1 slot.

 <center>![Storing Values](../../../../imgs/teal_overview-6.png)</center>